ants-xjtu/Occamy/exp/motivation/README.md

-# Motivation experiments based on HUAWEI switch
+# Motivation experiments based on Huawei switch

-## testbed configuration
+## Testbed configuration

 - A switch that supports ecn mark, dt buffer management, and adjusts dt's alpha.

 - 8 hosts with 40GbE NICs.

-## experiment configuration
+## Experiment configuration

 - The switch has 2MB fully shared buffer, dynamically allocated to eight 40Gbps ports via DT.

 - The switch supports 8 class-of-service queues, with one designated as a high-priority queue, while the remaining queues are low-priority.

 - We employ DCTCP as the congestion control algorithm, with the ECN threshold set to 300kB.

-### buffer chocing (Figure 5(a))
+### Buffer choking (Figure 5(a))

 - We generate two types of traffic, which are from different senders to the same receiver: